-Guidance: If a RequestedAuthnContext SAML error response is sent to the Relying Party, it should contain the top-level StatusCode "urn:oasis:names:tc:SAML:2.0:status:Responder" and the second - level StatusCode "urn:oasis:names:tc:SAML:2.0:status:NoAuthnContext".
+An Authentication Response MUST signal the Level of Assurance that the User has been authenticated with.
+If the Identity Provider cannot match the requested level, a RequestedAuthnContext SAML error response is sent to the Relying Party, it should contain the top-level StatusCode "urn:oasis:names:tc:SAML:2.0:status:Responder" and the second-level StatusCode "urn:oasis:names:tc:SAML:2.0:status:NoAuthnContext".